erikthedeveloper/OneTimeNote/README.md

 1. Clone the repo git@github.com:Pathsofdesign/OneTimeNote.git
 2. Create a new MySQL database
 3. Run 'composer install' from the CLI
-4. Edit database credentials in app/config/database.php
+4. Configure database credentials in app/config/database.php
-5. Edit environment settings in app/bootstrap/start.php
+5. Configure environment settings in app/bootstrap/start.php
-6. Edit Access-Control-Allow-Origin URL in app/filters.php
+6. Configure Access-Control-Allow-Origin URL in app/filters.php
-7. Edit 'NOTE_SITE' Config in app/OneTimeNote/OneTimeNoteServiceProvider.php to the URL our application should allow API requests from via CORS.
+7. Configure 'SITE_IMPLEMENTATION_URL' Config in app/config/onetimenote.php
 8. Configure mail settings in app/config/mail.php
 9. Run Laravel migration 'php artisan migrate' from the CLI

-**The person creating the note must take care how they share the URL.*
+_The person creating the note must take care how they share the URL._

-**The server MUST be running a valid SSL.*
+_The server MUST be running a valid SSL._

 How to create a note
 --------------